tonethar/IGME-330-Fall-2021/projects/code-style.md

 - Although we won't be using a linter to check out JS code in this course, there are still benefits to having a clear code style:
   - https://guide.meteor.com/code-style.html
+- The requirements below are applicable to both course HW assignments AND projects

 <hr>